Why I’m not that worried about microplastics (yet)

 Okay, microplastics and plastic additives are everywhere, they’re inside of us, and they’re not good for us.

-But, the jury is still out on how bad for us they are and at what level.
+But, the jury is still out on how bad and at what level.
 Because there are no studies proving how our current level of microplastic ingestion affects health outcomes.

 So without any evidence that our current level of microplastic consumption harms our bodies, how much of our lives should we change around to avoid them?